Gagging on Pacifier: 7 Possible Explanations Why It Happens

 • Pacifiers can cause nipple confusion in breastfed babies.

-• Pacifiers used for too long can cause dental issues
+• Pacifiers used for too long can cause dental issues between the ages of 2-3.

 • Pacifiers are linked to more frequent ear infections.